 Things to do in Coastal North East Wales Learn more about things to do in Prestatyn.
 Fun parks and theatres are among the highlights in Rhyl and Prestatyn.
 Take on the thrill of bike racing and horseback riding.
 If that's not your scene take things easy on the minature railway or wander around the sea aquarium.
 Visit Wales.
 A Rhyl SeaQuarium Terrapin at Rhyl SeaQuarium, North Wales by Saberlynx Rhyl’s long-established centre of all things slippery and scaly is an undercover must-see.
 Take a closer look at amazing specimens including eels, piranhas, stonefish and lobsters, as well as coral and conservation displays.
 Regular demonstration sessions keep things exciting and offer a chance to find out more about exotic species.
 More family attractions in Rhyl and Prestatyn B Rhyl Drift Park Moments In Time at Rhyl Drift Park, North Wales by davidrobertsphotography The Drift Park on Rhyl’s promenade is a beautifully landscaped space joining the seafront to the town centre.
 Start at the waterpark with its paddling pool and fountains, then head for the playground or a game of mini golf.
 Then relax at the open-air theatre or take in the landscaping including sculptures and art installations.
 More parks in Rhyl and Prestatyn C Rhyl Miniature Railway Miniature Railway, Rhyl by MuzTrem Billy, Clara, The Lister and the Railway Queen are among the beautiful old engines to take a look at here, with regular steam train departures snaking past a tranquil lake.
 More than a century after the station opened, enjoy a ride before relaxing and perusing the museum.
 More trains and attractions in Rhyl and Prestatyn D Bodelwyddan Castle and Park Bodelwyddan Castle, Rhyl This Victorian country park is a spectacular place full of trails, orchards, bird hides, woodland walks and hands-on exhibitions within 40 acres of historic grounds.
 Find out how to make the perfect portrait in an interactive area fashioned thanks to a partnership with the National Portrait Gallery in London.
 More castles in Rhyl and Prestatyn E Pavilion Theatre Pavilion Theatre, Rhyl by ianw2007 From Madam Butterfly and Strictly Come Dancing, to risqué comedy and contemporary theatre, this is the place to see a performance.
 The current Pavilion – the third to have been built in Rhyl – opened in 1991, 90 years after the first one burnt down.
 More theatres and event venues in North Wales F Rhyl's Marsh Tracks BMX Rider at Marsh Tracks, Rhyl by zeros&ones Rhyl’s amazing cycling centre has a road cycling track stretching more than a kilometre in length and a BMX race track replicating the London 2012 BMX course.
 The Olympic team have already given it a go, and the modest hire prices for visitors means you can follow their lead.
 Search for biking in North Wales G Bridlewood Riding Centre Bridlewood Riding Centre, Prestatyn by Vicktrr What better way to see the captivating Prestatyn coast than on horseback?
 Take a gentle trot down to the beach or head to the hills for some spectacular views, led by a friendly team who offer a range of options designed to please everyone from novices to experienced saddle sitters.
 Search for horse riding in North Wales H Scala Cinema and Arts Centre Scala Cinema & Art Centre, Prestatyn by Sassey Lady Originally opened by a local cinema lover in 1913, the Scala reopened in 1999 and is now a fantastic place to relax and take in a film.
 Designed as a swish modern cultural centre, it hosts everything from the latest blockbusters and opera screenings to much-loved classic movies and pantomime.
 More entertainment venues in North Wales Offa's Dyke Path Offa's Dyke, Clwydian Hills, Snowdonia by Paul Thickitt Tread in the footsteps of ancient royalty by following part of a national 177-mile walking trail named after King Offa, the Mercian King responsible for a dyke built between England and Wales in the 8th century.
 Follow the route across the Prestatyn Hillside before dropping down into the town itself.
 Find out more about the Offa's Dyke Path Enjoy this?
 Share it with friends Related items North Wales attractions Where to go and what to see during your adventure across the lands and seas of North Wales.
+Walks in North Wales Explore the soaring mountains and refreshing coastal walks of North Wales.
 Wild winter in the north Ravens, choughs, baby seals – and hundreds of thousands of wintering birds.
-Walks in North Wales Explore the soaring mountains and refreshing coastal walks of North Wales.
 North Wales' holy places Your guide to discovering some of the special and sacred places across North Wales.
-Wild adventures in Wales Preseli Venture owner Sophie Hurst explores a range of options for wild adventures in Wales.
 Unique buildings in Wales The tiniest house, the oldest inn, the oddest wall and other intriguing places to visit in Wales.
 It’s a living thing Children can make history at one of our brilliant living history museums.